0xdefaceme/whitepaper/README.md

 In Ethereum, smart contracts are written in Solidity or Vyper, both inspired by existing programming languages: Javascript and Python, respectively.
 In both cases, the base language was slightly adjusted to provide new primitives to allow the transfer of monetary value.
-However This approach has been criticized, especially in the case of Solidity which has faced claims that its design principles were too relaxed for the secure transfer of money.
+However, this approach has been criticized, especially in the case of Solidity which has faced claims that its design principles were too relaxed for the secure transfer of money.
 And indeed, Solidity does feature odd design choices: